ITU-BDSA23-GROUP23/Chirp/docs/report.md

 ## Build, test, release, and deployment

-### Merge to main workflow
+### Merge to the main workflow

-During our project development process, our main mehod of building, testing and deploying was with two automated workflows.
+During our project development process, our main method of building, testing, and deploying was with two automated workflows.
 The structure of which is described by the diagram below:

 ![Merge to main workflows](diagrams/chirp_workflow_merge_main.png)